Constipation: Prevention, Causes, and Treatment

 Medications for constipation

-For occasional constipation, try these self-care medicines you can find at your local pharmacy:
+For occasional constipation, try these self-care options that you can find at your local pharmacy:

-In general, you should reserve laxatives for constipation that hasn’t responded to any of the other products.
-You shouldn’t use a laxative for more than a week.
+In general, you should reserve laxatives for constipation that has not responded to any of the other products.
+You should not use a laxative for more than a short time or having significant abdominal pain, nausea, or vomiting.
 Chronic use of laxatives can make constipation worse.
 Your body can become used to artificial stimulation and lose the ability to do it naturally.

-- Serotonin 5-HT4 receptor agonists, including prucalopride (Motegrity), increases motility or movement of your colon
+- serotonin 5-HT4 receptor agonists, including prucalopride (Motegrity), which increase motility or movement of your colon

 Alternative treatments for constipation

-- Bowel training involves developing a habit of moving your bowels at the same time each day.
+- Bowel training: This involves developing a habit of moving your bowels at the same time each day.
 Eating a meal stimulates your colon to move.
-That’s why you shouldn’t skip meals when you’re constipated.
+That is why you should not skip meals when you are constipated.
 It also provides a good tool to use to train your bowels.
-Try training your bowels to move within 15 to 45 minutes after breakfast or dinner.
+Try training your bowels to move within 15–45 minutes after breakfast or dinner.

-- Biofeedback therapy retrains the muscles that control bowel movements.
+- Biofeedback therapy: This retrains the muscles that control bowel movements.
 You work with a biofeedback therapist to identify these muscles and learn how to relax them to ease stool passage.

-In some cases, constipation can be caused by a serious condition of the gastrointestinal tract, such as bowel obstruction.
-It is important to contact your healthcare provider if you develop persistent constipation that lasts more than a few days.
+In some cases, constipation can be due to a serious condition of the gastrointestinal tract, such as bowel obstruction.
+It is important to contact your physician if you develop persistent constipation that lasts more than a few days.